gallenc/opennms-integrations-play/kafka-experiments/minimal-minion-kafka/README.md

 ```

-to test alarm list use the following karaf cli commands. (note if no alarms in system, these lines will be empty).
+to test alarm list within the karaf cli, use the following karaf cli commands.
+(note if no alarms in system, these lines will be empty).

 ```
 admin@opennms()> opennms:kafka-sync-alarms
 Performing synchronization of alarms from the database with those in the ktable.